manzurola/spaCy4j/README.md

 This adapter intergrates with [spaCy Server](https://github.com/neelkamath/spacy-server).
 An instance of spacy-server must be running in the background.

-Include the `spacyj-adapters-spacy-server` dependency in your `pom.xml`.
+Include the `spacy4j-adapters-spacy-server` dependency in your `pom.xml`.

 Now, create a new SpaCy with the relevant adapter as argument, and parse a document.